nicklockwood/SwiftFormat/README.md

 Why would I want to do that?
 -----------------------------

-Many programmers have a preferred style for formatting their code, and other programmers seems to be entirely blind to the existing formatting conventions of a project (to the enragement of their colleagues).
+Many programmers have a preferred style for formatting their code, and others seem entirely blind to the existing formatting conventions of a project (to the enragement of their colleagues).

-When collaborating on a project, it can be helpful to agree on a common coding style, but enforcing that manually is tedious and error-prone, and can lead to bad feeling if some developers take it more seriously than others.
+When collaborating on a project, it can be helpful to agree on a common coding style, but enforcing that manually is tedious and error-prone, and can lead to bad feeling if some participants take it more seriously than others.

-Having a tool to automatically enforce a common style eliminates those issues, and lets you focus on the operation of the code, not its presentation.
+Having a tool to automatically enforce a common style eliminates those issues, and lets you focus on the *operation* of the code, not its presentation.

 How do I install it?